tanishq51099/Generative-Question-Answering/README.md

 ![image](https://github.com/tanishq51099/Generative-Question-Answering/assets/20563702/3a24ea24-65cd-4588-a5f0-320230e19a21)

-## Dense Passage Retriever Techniques followed
-3 Methods were followed for the Retriever model -
+## Implementation:
+The learning examples consist of questions paired with their respective contexts from the SQuAD dataset.
+Prompts are designed to facilitate accurate answer generation.

+RETRIEVER : We implement both sparse (TF-IDF, BM25) and dense (DPR) retrieval methods to enhance the relevance of retrieved passages.
+We have employed 3 Methods to compare and decide which model and method combination gives better results for retrieval.

 ### Method 1 -
 * We curated and preserved all context passages from the training and development sets of the SQuAD dataset as our external data contexts.
 These external contexts were subsequently embedded and stored in a vector database.
 * Each passage from the SQuAD dataset was treated as an individual chunk.
 This granularity allowed us to process and analyze each passage independently.
 * To identify relevant contexts, we converted the user query using the same embedding function.
 * By calculating the cosine similarity between the query and all passages, we selected the most pertinent passages from our external context pool.
-Embedding function (encoder) : all-distilroberta-v1, multi-qa-mpnet-base-dot-v1 and all-MiniLM-L6-v2 (default).
+* Embedding function (encoder) :
+  - all-distilroberta-v1, multi-qa-mpnet-base-dot-v1 and all-MiniLM-L6-v2 (default)
+  - Sparse Retriever: BM25, TFIDF
 * The top 5, top 3, and top 1 passage was then selected and given to the Generator model.

 ![image](https://github.com/tanishq51099/Generative-Question-Answering/assets/114322584/b9003815-56cd-468c-aa6e-182ae88ab5a7)